adikulkarni0/pxdocs/content/operations/key-management/ibm-key-protect/_index.md

 - **Base URL [IBM_BASE_URL]**

     The base URL specifies the URL where your Key Protect or HPCS instance resides.
-It is region specific.
-The default value Portworx uses is: `https://keyprotect.us-south.bluemix.net`.
+It is region specific. <br>The default value is: `https://keyprotect.us-south.bluemix.net`.

-    {{<info>}}
+     {{<info>}}**NOTE:**

-**NOTE:** If you're using IBM HPCS, take the key management endpoint URL from the overview page of your HPCS service on IBM Cloud.
+* If you are using IBM HPCS, take the key management endpoint URL from the overview page of your HPCS service on IBM Cloud.
+* The base URL is mandatory if Portworx is running on an IBM (IKS or ROKS) air-gapped cluster.
+To get the Key Protect endpoint URL for your region, refer to the [IBM Key Protect documentation](https://cloud.ibm.com/docs/key-protect?topic=key-protect-regions#service-endpoints).
+For example, the IBM_BASE_URL for the `us-south` region is `https://private.us-south.kms.cloud.ibm.com`.
      {{</info>}}

 - **Token URL [IBM_TOKEN_URL]**

+    Default value which will be used is: `https://iam.bluemix.net/oidc/token`.

+    {{<info>}}**NOTE:** The token URL is mandatory if Portworx is running on an IBM (IKS or ROKS) air-gapped cluster.
+To get the IAM service private endpoint URL for your region, refer to the [IBM Cloud API documentation](https://cloud.ibm.com/apidocs/iam-identity-token-api).
+For example, the IBM_TOKEN_URL for the `us-south` region is `https://private.us-south.iam.cloud.ibm.com/identity/token`.{{</info>}}

-    Default value which will be used is: `https://iam.bluemix.net/oidc/token` Based on your installation type use the following methods to provide these credentials to Portworx.
+Based on your installation type use the following methods to provide these credentials to Portworx.

 ## For Kubernetes Users